LiqdAU/WooRewrite/README.md

 #### Custom Page Templates
 It can also be used to load a custom page template for your shop page, to allow for completely custom Shop pages without modifying WooCommerce templates.
+This can be done by selecting a Shop Page & Page Template in the plugin settings.

+The plugin will also look for the following templates *(in this order)* before loading the WooCommerce default template, so ensure these templates do not exist in your theme if you experience issues with the display of the store, unless of course you want to use these templates to modify the archive template.
+- woorewrite-shop.php
+- page-shop.php
+- page-{ID}.php *(With ID being the ID of the selected page in the plugin settings)*

 ---